Best things to do in San Diego

 What is it?
 The monumental USS Midway was the longest-serving aircraft carrier in US Navy history when it was decommissioned in 1992.
 Now the feted ship—the size of a floating city—is a floating maritime museum, berthed alongside San Diego Bay in downtown.

 Why go?
 Climb aboard for a fascinating insight into what naval life is really like, courtesy of a self-guided audio tour narrated by some (refreshingly honest) former Midway sailors.
+Plus, if you've got little ones who love being onboard, you can also book the ‘Little Skippers Overnight Adventure’.
+One of the Midways many available experiences, not only will you and the kids get to sleep like a sailor, but you'll enjoy dinner and breakfast, explore the boat and take part in character building activities.

 What is it?
 Pretty much every local has an opinion on the best fish taco in town, but if there was one stand-out winner it would be Oscars, a traditional Mexican seafood joint with five locations around the city.

 Why go?
 You might have to stand in line but trust us, the ‘taco especial’ (shrimp or smoked fish with cabbage, onion, tomato, cilantro and cheese) is well worth the wait.
+Just thinking about it has our mouths watering.

 What is it?
 Famous for its peaked red roof, classic Victorian architecture and serene ocean vistas, this hotel is an iconic San Diego landmark that puts on an iconic Sunday brunch.